ForEvolve/forevolve.github.io/_posts/en/2017-08-22-design-patterns-web-api-service-and-repository-part-4.md

 We also created more unit tests to keep improving the quality of our Ninja App.

 ### What's next?
-In the next article, we will create the `IClanRepository` interface.
+In the next article, we will talk about the Repositories pattern, create the `IClanRepository` interface and the `ClanRepository` class.
-We will also complete the `ClanService` class, update its tests and make them pass.
+We will also complete the `ClanService` class, update its tests to make them pass and create more automated tests.

 {% include design-patterns-web-api-service-and-repository/footer.md %}